Tobin Miller Shearer

-Kyle Volk's research and teaching focus on the history of the United States, with emphasis on the long nineteenth century (1776-1933).
+Kyle Volk's research and teaching focus on the history of the United States, with emphasis on political, intellectual, legal, and economic history during the long nineteenth century (1776-1933).
 He is especially interested in the history of democracy; the problem of dissent and difference in American society; capitalism, law, and the American state; civil rights, civil liberties, and the changing meaning of freedom in American life.

 Volk's research has been supported by the American Society for Legal History, the William Nelson Cromwell Foundation, the Andrew W. Mellon Foundation, the National Endowment for the Humanities, and the American Antiquarian Society.
 His first book, Moral Minorities and the Making of American Democracy (Oxford University Press, 2014), explores the pioneering popular struggles over minority rights that developed out of conflicts over race, religion, and alcohol in nineteenth-century America.
 Moral Minorities received two major honors from the Organization of American Historians (OAH) in 2015: the Merle Curti Award for Best Book in American Intellectual History; and honorable mention for the Frederick Jackson Turner Award for the Best First Book in American History.
 His current work explores the problem and politics of personal liberty throughout U.S. History.